rh-ecosystem-edge/ib-orchestrate-vm/README.ibu.md

 and get a description of the main Makefile targets that you can use

 ### Backup and reuse VM qcow2 files
-To be able to reuse the VMs, we can backup the qcow2 files of both seed and recipient VM This will allow us to skip the initial provision, allowing for faster iterations when testing To create a backup run:
+To be able to reuse the VMs, we can backup the qcow2 files of both seed and target VM This will allow us to skip the initial provision, allowing for faster iterations when testing To create a backup run: